BryanWilhite/Blog/presentation/entry/2012/2012-12-04-why-all-the-lambdas-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "Why All The Lambdas? http://t.co/2WLIVpFJNice dash of responsive design by @37signals.
-Details matter. http://t.co/d6UZBXTaA fantastic article by @yaili on how we, designers and developer, can become better communicators - http://t.co/e7fWXFVrMathematica...", "inceptDate": "2012-12-04T00:00:00",
+  "content": "Why All The Lambdas? http://t.co/2WLIVpFJ   Nice dash of responsive design by @37signals.
+Details matter. http://t.co/d6UZBXTa   A fantastic article by @yaili on how we, designers and developer, can become better communicators - http://t.co/e7fWXFVr   Ma...", "inceptDate": "2012-12-04T00:00:00",
   "isPublished": true,
   "slug": "why-all-the-lambdas-and-other-tweeted-links",